 The model has exactly two states, decided by the polarity of the would-be current or voltage:

-There is no middle ground and no 0.7 V drop.
-Because the state is not known in advance, the standard procedure is to assume a state, solve the linear circuit, and then check the assumption: if you assumed “on”, the current must come out positive (forward); if you assumed “off”, the voltage across the diode must come out reverse-biased.
-If the check fails, you assumed wrong — flip the state and re-solve.
+No middle ground, no 0.7 V drop.
+Since the state isn’t known in advance, you assume a state, solve the linear circuit, then check the assumption: if you assumed “on”, the current must come out positive (forward); if you assumed “off”, the voltage across the diode must come out reverse-biased.
+If the check fails, you assumed wrong, so flip the state and re-solve.

 When to use it